alncat/opusDSD/README.md

 # UMAP of the latent space of 80 ribosome learned by opus-DSD <div id="umap">
 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umapr.png?raw=true "80S ribosome color UMAP")

-[EMPIAR-10002](https://www.ebi.ac.uk/empiar/EMPIAR-10002/), the particles are colored according to their pose parameters.
+Data source: [EMPIAR-10002](https://www.ebi.ac.uk/empiar/EMPIAR-10002/).
+The particles are colored according to their pose parameters in this image.
 The uneven distribution of pose parameters reflects the pose assignment errors introduced by performing consensus refinement on dynamical cryo-EM dataset.

 # Opus-DSD <div id="opusdsd">
 This repository contains the implementation of opus-deep structural disentanglement (DSD), which is developed by the research group of